-- Shall prepare a quarterly financial report for the President and Executive Council.
+- Shall prepare a periodic financial report for the President and Executive Council’s periodic meetings.

-- Shall be responsible for reconciling CSRA financial records-- revenues and expenditures--with the CSRA accounts of the Clayton State University Foundation.
+- Shall be responsible for reconciling CSRA financial records—revenues and expenditures—with the CSRA funds of the Clayton State University Foundation.

-- Shall be responsible, with the President, for conducting a quarterly review of the balance in each of the CSRA accounts to determine how much money, if any, should be transferred from the Fund Raising Account to the Scholarship Account and from the Scholarship Account to the Endowed Scholarship Fund.
-As determined annually by the Executive Council, a minimum reserve will be maintained in the Operating Account, the Fund Raising Account, and the Scholarship Account.
+- Shall be responsible, with the President, for conducting a periodic review of the balance in each of the CSRA funds to determine how much money, if any, should be transferred from the Scholarship Holding Fund to the Endowed Scholarship Fund.
+As determined annually by the Executive Council, a minimum reserve will be maintained in each of the CSRA’s four funds: the Operating Fund, the Fundraising Fund, the Teaching & Learning Innovations Fund. and the Scholarship Holding Fund.
 (Article VIII)